 Below Martin Truex Jr and Kimu Burgos.
 9/25/2014

 Kimu Burgos 42, a former Tent City Homeless Shelter resident at Martin Truex Jr. Foundation event.
-(V.I.P in photo above 9/25/2014) We have helped him from tent living to having his first home in nearly 20 years.
+(V.I.P in the photo above 9/25/2014) We have helped him from tent living to have his first home in nearly 20 years.
 Kimu has a long road to full rehabilitation but he is one of many souls we help to take back their lives.
-He is featured in our first news letter Volume 1
+He is featured in our first newsletter Volume 1

 In 2014/2015 we created a warming center in Barnegat, NJ.
 With Grace And Peace church we provided warm meals donated by the People’s Pantry Relief center and our very own volunteers made homemade meals and we distributed them throughout the county in the winter months.
-We have successfully heled over 300 Families in the winter months in Southern Ocean County.
-Below is the store front/church we used as a Welcome Warming Center.
-Hours of operation were Tuesday 12:00 to 8:00pm and Fridays 5:00pm to 10:00pm.
-Also open for emergency snow storms or Nor’ easter storms.
+We have successfully helped over 300 Families in the winter months in Southern Ocean County.
+Below is the storefront/church we used as a Welcome Warming Center.
+The hours of operation were Tuesday 12:00 to 8:00 pm and Fridays 5:00 pm to 10:00 pm.
+Also, open for emergency snowstorms or Nor’ easter storms.